kheirus/popular-movies-stage2/README.md

 # popular-movies-stage2

 Don't forget to add your own API KEY for The Movie database.
-Please see : MovieDBServiceAPI class.
+Please see : Constants.java class.